Last Updated on July 23, 2021 by Rat Race Running

 Absolutely!
 The higher the risk, the higher the reward, and vice versa.
 So you need to have an emergency fund first.
 And invest only the amount you are comfortable with not touching over a long time.

-We also have recessions and market crashes that happen every few decades, like the 2020 Coronavirus Recession and the 2008 Financial Crisis.
+We also have recessions and market crashes every few decades, like the 2020 Coronavirus Recession and the 2008 Financial Crisis.

 But if you are a long-term investor, these stock market crashes are an excellent time to buy more stocks.

 Why does the stock market go up and down?

 The stock market also follows the law of supply and demand.
 So here is an oversimplified explanation: